 The Johansen cointegration test requires the selection of appropriate lag length.
-There are many ways of selecting the lag length of the model.
+There are so many ways of selecting the lag length of the model.
 Some scholars prefer the ad-hoc methods (Gyanwaly, 2012) and some are employing different techniques developed by the econometricians.
-The one of the most popular methods of selecting the lag length is Schwarz Information Criterion (SIC), specially, when the sample size is smaller (Luo, 2013).
+The one of the most popular methods of selecting the lag length is Schwarz Information Criterion (SIC) (Luo, 2013).
 In this criterion, the lower the value, the better the model (Gujarati & Sangeetha, 2007).
 This study has fixed the lag length of the model based on the SIC.